Building the Mako Server with BAS

 The generated C file tokengen.c includes SharkTrustX settings for the demo portal local.makoserver.net.
 If you're using your own SharkTrustX portal, replace tokengen.c with the version generated by your portal.
 To exclude this code, compile with the NO_SHARKTRUST macro.
 Do not include tokengen.c in your build, as MakoMain.c includes it as a header file.

-soft Trusted Platform Module
+Software Trusted Platform Module

 For security reasons, the Lua-based TPM implementation, which is loaded and initialized by the C code, is embedded in the Mako Server binary.
 The file MakoTPM.lua has been renamed to .config, zipped, converted to a C code, and included in the Mako Server as tpm.h.
 The file MakoMain.c includes this file and initializes the TPM during startup.
 The Lua TPM code calculates a pre-master secret based on the data provided by the C code.
 This pre-master secret forms the basis for generating multiple unique secrets, instrumental in creating TPM keys.
 These keys are not stored but are regenerated with each system restart, significantly reducing the risk of key leakage.

-Suggested compile time macros:
+Suggested release compile time macros: